themorlan/openREM/docs/netdicom-qr.rst

 * If the optional ``ModalitiesInStudy`` has been populated in the response, and if you have ticked ``Include SR only studies``, then any studies with anything other than just ``SR`` studies is removed from the response list.
-* If any study description or station name filters have been added, and if the ``StudyDescription`` and/or ``StationName`` tags are returned by the remote server, the study response list is filtered accordingly.
+* If any study description filters have been added, and if the ``StudyDescription`` tags are returned by the remote server, the study response list is filtered accordingly.
+The same applies to the station name filter *if* the option to check station names at study level has been selected.
 * For the remaining study level responses, each series is queried.
 * If ``ModalitiesInStudy`` was not returned, it is now built from the series level responses.
 * If the remote server returned everything rather than just the modalities we asked for, the study level responses are